danielclements/aim_trainer/readme.md

 ### Acknowledgements

-- I received inspiration for this project from a old aim map in the popular FPS game Counter Strike, the map I used to train on was called [training_aim_csgo2](https://steamcommunity.com/sharedfiles/filedetails/?id=213240871) and was made by users @_katas and @cardboard on Steam.
+- I received inspiration for this project from an old aim map in the popular FPS game Counter Strike, the map I used to train on was called [training_aim_csgo2](https://steamcommunity.com/sharedfiles/filedetails/?id=213240871) and was made by users @_katas and @cardboard on Steam.

 - Code to refresh the page on click was created by [TutorialRepublic](https://www.tutorialrepublic.com/faq/how-to-refresh-a-page-with-jquery.php).